2014–15 La Liga

 The 2014–15 La Liga season (known as the Liga BBVA for sponsorship reasons) was the 84th season of the premier association football league in Spain.
-The campaign began on 23 August 2014 and ended on 24 May 2015.
+The campaign began on 23 August 2014, and concluded on 24 May 2015.

 Barcelona won its 23rd title on 17 May 2015 after defeating defending champions Atlético Madrid at the Vicente Calderón Stadium, and also equalled the all-time record goal difference of +89 (110 goals scored and 21 conceded), originally set by Real Madrid in the 2011–12 season.
 Barcelona won the title with 94 points, two more than Real Madrid.

 Teams

 Promotion and relegation (pre-season)

 A total of 20 teams contest the league, including 17 sides from the 2013–14 season and three promoted from the 2013–14 Segunda División.
 This includes the two top teams (Eibar and Deportivo La Coruña) from the Segunda División, and the winner of the play-offs, Córdoba.

 Eibar became the first club from Segunda División to achieve promotion to La Liga after its 1–0 victory over Alavés on 25 May 2014.
 Eibar made their La Liga debut in the 2014–15 season.

 Deportivo La Coruña won promotion back to La Liga after one season in Segunda División with a 1–0 victory over Real Jaén on 31 May 2014.

 Córdoba won the promotion play-off against Las Palmas and returned to the top level after 42 years.